 The equality impact assessment is a systematic and evidence-based tool, which allows you to consider the likely impact of your service, project or programme or policy on different groups of people.
 Completion of the equality impact assessment is a legal requirement under race, disability and gender equality legislation.

-Equality Impact Assessments are a sure way to measure and monitor policy compliance with the Public Sector Equality Duty and EDS2.
+Equality Impact Assessments are a sure way to measure and monitor policy compliance with the Public Sector Equality Duty and EDS.
 A completed EIA should always accompany a policy submission to decision-maker executives.
-Due regard of the risk of impact on people with the nine protected characteristics must be evidenced.

 Due Regard must be seen to be taken when considering the impact of a service, procedure or policy